The Ultimate In Birding Tours

 The almost bat-shaped Fan-tailed Raven and Pale Crag Martin can often be seen overhead and the escarpments and ravines are also good for raptors including Short-toed Snake, Booted and Bonelli’s Eagles, Eurasian Hobby and, with luck, the pelegrinoides form of the Peregrine Falcon (formerly split as Barbary Falcon).
 If we keep a close eye on the heavens we have a good chance of seeing a Verreaux’s Eagle drifting along, its strange wing silhouette giving it away at once.
 These predominantly hyrax-eating eagles nest in caves on the face of the towering coastal escarpment.

-The thick cover at the bottom of the ravines, which includes acacias and a few large fig-trees, holds migrant Common Nightingales and Common Whitethroats of the sombre Asian form icterops, while other species likely to be seen in these valleys include Laughing Dove, European Nightjar, Eurasian Hoopoe, Long-billed Pipit, Grey Wagtail, Rufous-tailed Scrub Robin, Blue Rock Thrush and Eastern Olivaceous Warbler.
+The thick cover at the bottom of the ravines, which includes acacias and a few large fig trees, holds migrant Common Nightingales and Common Whitethroats of the sombre Asian form icterops, while other species likely to be seen in these valleys include Laughing Dove, European Nightjar, Eurasian Hoopoe, Long-billed Pipit, Grey Wagtail, Rufous-tailed Scrub Robin, Blue Rock Thrush and Eastern Olivaceous Warbler.

 The most fascinating birds of this fascinating area are undoubtedly the pale-looking swifts, now generally considered to be Forbes-Watson’s Swifts, which breed in the coastal cliffs and quite possibly in the inland escarpment as well.
 There has been much debate as to whether these birds were Pallid Swifts or visiting Forbes-Watson’s Swifts from northeastern Africa, or even a new species, ‘Dhofar Swift’.